-Digi organised the Responsible Business Summit 2020 on 20 and 21 July 2020 and invited me to speak on human rights in the context of supply chains and operations.
-Digi commendably commits to upholding high standards and international best practices in conducting business and dealing with customers, partners, supply chain and employees, across areas such as data protection, inclusive business, environment and human rights.
+Digi organised its Responsible Business Summit 2020 on 20 and 21 July 2020 and invited me to speak on human rights in the context of supply chains and operations.
+Digi commendably commits to upholding high standards and international best practices in their business dealings and operations with customers, partners, suppliers and employees.
+Areas of focus include data protection, environment and human rights.

-During the forum, I touched on how land and labour issues, locally and abroad, as well as any other breach of local laws, such as corrupt practices, could affect business operations.
-Usually referred to as Environmental, Social, and Corporate Governance, these are in fact human rights issues.
+During the webinar, I touched on how land and labour issues, and corrupt practices, could affect business operations.
+Usually referred to as ESG or environmental, social and corporate governance, these are in fact human rights issues.

-Below is a recording of the talk and the full playlist for the summit can be accessed here.
+Below is a recording of the webinar.
+The full playlist for the summit can be accessed here.